starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Warning: Downloading [exe file] failed
 - If you get download failed errors during installation for components such as `arial32.exe`, try toggling `Prefer system libraries` in Lutris to `On`.

+#### Library version errors during installation
+- If using a rolling release or bleeding edge distro, try toggling `Prefer system libraries` in Lutris to `On`.

 #### RSI Launcher doesn't auto-update